s1ac2x1/SimpleAmazonSearch/README.md

+My second and the last PHP project :) Written in 2011.

 Designed and developed from scratch, this project aimed for Amazon affiliate program.
 Main technology is PHP with help of jQuery, html/css, simple LRU-cache and understanding of Amazon web services.

 Main features: